East Coast–West Coast hip-hop rivalry: 1995 Source Awards

-Murder of "Big Jake" Robles, release of 2Pac diss tracks
+Murder of "Big Jake" Robles and release of 2Pac diss tracks

 Problems continued the following month when Suge Knight and Puff Daddy attended a birthday party for musician Jermaine Dupri at Platinum House club in Atlanta.
-Conflict between the two groups spilled outside the club and Jai "Big Jake" Robles, a close friend of Knight's and a Death Row Blood affiliate, was fatally shot as he was getting into a limousine.
+Conflict between the two groups spilled outside the club and Jai "Big Jake" Robles, a close friend of Knight's and a Death Row Mob Piru Blood affiliate, was fatally shot as he was getting into a limousine.
 Knight accused Combs (also in attendance) of being involved in the shooting.

 Shortly after Robles's death, Knight secured 2Pac's release from prison by posting his $1.4 million bond, flying across the country and renting a limousine to pick him up from Clinton Correctional Facility.
 Shortly after his release, 2Pac proceeded to join Knight in escalating Death Row's feud with Bad Boy Records.
 2Pac insulted or threatened Biggie, Bad Boy and its affiliates on several tracks from late 1995 to 1996.
 Examples include the songs "Against All Odds", "Bomb First (My Second Reply)" and "Hit 'Em Up".

 Who shot me?
 But ya punks didn't finish now you 'bout to feel the wrath of a menace nigga, I hit 'em up!